 Dr. James M. Reeve is Professor Emeritus of Accounting and Information Management at the University of Tennessee.
 Professor Reeve taught full time as part of the accounting faculty for twenty-five years after graduating with his PhD from Oklahoma State University.
 He presently teaches part time at UT.
-His teaching efforts focused on undergraduate accounting principles and graduate education in the Master of Accountancy and Senior Executive MBA programs.
+His teaching efforts focused on Senior Executive MBA programs.
 Beyond this, Professor Reeve is very active in the Supply Chain Certification program, which is a major executive education and research effort of the college.
 His research interests are varied and include work in managerial accounting, supply chain management, lean manufacturing, and information management.
 He has published over forty articles in academic and professional journals, including Journal of Cost Management, Journal of Management Accounting Research, Accounting Review, Management Accounting Quarterly, Supply Chain Management Review, and Accounting Horizons.
 He has consulted or provided training around the world for a variety of organizations, including Boeing, Procter & Gamble, Norfolk Southern, Hershey Foods, Coca-Cola, and Sony.
 When not writing books, Professor Reeve plays golf and is involved in faith-based activities.